aPlaceForRandomStuff/luxembot/README.md

 ```
 These are the names of the mod role and the member role.
 Currently all role related functionality of this bot is case sensitive.

-For more information on initializing a Discord Bot, including how to add it into a server, see:
+For more information on initializing a Discord Bot, including how to get your token and add it into a server, see:

 [https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version](https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/getting-started/the-long-version.html)